8manos/wc-variations-radio-buttons/readme.txt

 Source code and contributions at [github](https://github.com/8manos/wc-variations-radio-buttons)

 == Changelog ==

+= 2.0.1 =
+* Fix issues in archive pages, where multiple products are present.
+* Fix several issues with the gallery.
+* Fix product dimensions and weight.
+* Radio buttons disabled for product bundles.
+* Add class so each attribute can be styled.
+* Add the attribute name to the `woocommerce_variation_option_name` filter.

 = 2.0.0 =
 * Updated to match changes in WooCommerce 3.0.